adrianhacker-pdx/ecosystem-contributions/README.md

-# Ecosystem Contributions
+# Optimism Mission Hub

-Welcome to the Optimism Collective Ecosystem Contributions repository.
-Here you'll find various different ways to contribute to the Optimism Collective so that we can build an economy that works for humans, together.
+Welcome to the Optimism Mission Hub.
+This is where all of the contribution opportunities are listed and tracked for Optimism.
+This hub has features of a to-do list with the professional touches of a project management system.

 ## Table of Contents